TheZipCreator/codevolution/note.md

 I added a term to the fitness function to discourage longer programs.
 It multiplies the previous fitness by 10 (giving it a weight) and removes 1 per every instruction used.
 This seems to work.
 Although it takes a bit to remove instructions.

-I added a bias to removing instructions (now 50% of the time it removes an instruction, and the other 50% of the time it does any of the other things)
+I added a bias to removing instructions (now 50% of the time it removes an instruction, and the other 50% of the time it does any of the other things).
+It seems to reduce program size a lot quicker with this.

+It seems that having a bias for shorter programs does occasionally harm it though.
+For example, in the `double` task it seems to just generate no code, since that gives higher fitness than outputting anything.

+Actually, that appeared to be more an issue with `double`'s fitness function.
+It uses the same sort of distance that tasks like `add8` uses, but I changed it to "multiplicative" distance (e.g. output/input)